Infrastructure

 Source: Kerala Maritime Board

-The total revenue collected in the intermediate and minor ports of Kerala declined considerably in 2018.
-In 2020, it recorded an increase, though not up to the previous-level.
+The total revenue declined considerably in 2021 due to covid.
+In 2023, the total revenue collected from all intermediate and minor ports is Rs 46.01 crore.
 The main activity of a port is considered to be merchandise transport.
 Unfortunately, the share of export and import dues is less than one per cent of total revenue in these years.
 Major share of port revenue comes from dredged material.
-It is around 75 per cent of the total revenue comes from dredged material.
-It is around 75 per cent of the total revenue.
-Actual port activity needs to be enhanced.
+It is around 77 per cent of the total revenue.

 Cochin Port

 Cochin Port is the only major port in Kerala.
 It spreads over 827 hectares.
-It has a water frontage of 7.5km.
+It has a water frontage of 7.5 km.
 The port has connectivity to hinterland through NH 544, NH 66 and NH 185.
 Rail links to the Konkan and Southern Railway also give key rail access to its hinterland.
 An inland waterway connecting Kollam and Kottappuram is being developed on either side by the Inland Waterways Authority of India.
-Completion of the prestigious Vallarpadam Container Terminal project would make the Cochin Port a major hub port in the Indian Ocean region.
-Cochin Port has 21 Berths including one Single Point Mooring SPM with an effective rated capacity of 73.67 MTPA.
-From April to March, 2021-22, Cochin port handled 4.8 per cent of the total cargo handled by India’s 12 major ports.
-The details are given below:
+Cochin with its proximity to the international sea route between Europe and the Far East and Australia can attract a large number of container lines offering immense business opportunities.

 Year-wise Cargo Handled at Cochin Port (In thousand tonnes)